 Important Booking Information: Bookings are essential for some venues/activities and can be made on 03 5832 9730.
 Please check listings for booking requirements.

 A big thank you to the following organisations for their support:

-The Greater Shepparton Heritage Open Day has been made possible due to the generous-spirited support of our venue owners and proprietors, our two sponsors, the Ethnic Council and the volunteers.
+The Greater Shepparton Heritage Open Day has been made possible due to the generous-spirited support of our venue owners and proprietors, our three sponsors, the Ethnic Council and the volunteers.

 Greater Shepparton City Council and the Heritage Advisory Committee wish to express their gratitude to the owners and proprietors who so willingly opened their properties for this event, and to those who staffed venues during the Day: your response has been outstanding.

 On the Greater Shepparton Heritage Open Day you can visit, FREE, over 40 places of heritage and historical significance in Greater Shepparton.

 Some have never been opened to the public before, and many are rarely on view.

 Other familiar places will come alive as you visit and hear their stories.

 Included are all the Museums and collections run by the historical societies: normally an entrance fee is charged.

 Greater Shepparton has an interesting history.
 Aboriginal peoples inhabited the area for thousands of generations.
 Europeans arrived in the mid nineteenth century, and developed a thriving agricultural economy, centred on the city of Shepparton, with many service towns.
 Subsequent settlement has gone on to welcome people from many corners of the world.